-Client confidentiality is another cornerstone of the Trust's operations, and we are conscious of the need to strike the correct balance between the absolute needs of beneficiaries and their families to expect to be treated in total confidence whilst also providing adequate reporting on our activities to our various stakeholders.
 We therefore not only deal with all beneficiaries on a confidential and anonymised basis operationally, but we also only provide details of cases on an aggregate basis so that individuals cannot be easily identified.
 The community in which we operate is a small one and we feel that the best interests of all is served only if confidentiality is completely assured.

-2022 saw a return to near normal levels of activities after the disruption of the Covid 19 Pandemic.
-The pandemic provided many challenges for the racing community and the Trust found itself in a position of having to provide additional supports and assistance.
-The Trust continues to maintain its commitment to the professional jockey population by way of financial grants, as determined by the Trustees, in accordance with the deed of the Trust.
+The Trust continues to maintain its commitment to the professional jockey population by way of financial grants and other supports, as determined by the Trustees, in accordance with the deed of the Trust.

-The broad nature of the Irish Jockeys Trust remit continues to be utilised across the different specified beneficiary categories-jockeys, apprentices and former (retired) jockeys as well as their dependents.
-The service provided to professional jockeys tends to be responsive to their employment situation-a large number of jockeys find themselves in financial difficulties due to injury while riding, riding out or in yards.
-Injuries / critical incidents are regularly accompanied by long-term sick leave and disability which may lead to financial hardship and at times, mental health concerns.
+The broad nature of the Irish Jockeys Trust remit continues to be utilised across the different specified beneficiary categories- jockeys, apprentices and former (retired) jockeys as well as their dependents.
+The service provided to professional jockeys tends to be responsive to their employment situation - a large number of jockeys find themselves in financial difficulties due to injury while riding, riding out or in yards.
+Injuries / critical incidents are regularly accompanied by long -term sick leave and disability which may lead to financial hardship and at times, mental health concerns.